 # interface WLAN-ESS2 description portal_local_remote_auth port access vlan 51 #

-Last step would be to create the actual SSID and bind that SSID to the WLAN interface.
+The last step would be to create the actual SSID and bind that SSID to the WLAN interface.
 For those who really read the post about captive portal with local authentication, the configuration is exactly the same:

 # wlan service-template 2 clear description local portal with remote auth ssid local_portal_remote_auth bind WLAN-ESS 2 service-template enable #